pbogden/gsheet/README.md

 ```

 D3:

-<a href="http://bl.ocks.org/pbogden/d46d6dbfcd6f35a3ccda">This example</a> uses Google's <a href="http://enable-cors.org">CORS-enabled</a>servers.
-I created a <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">D3 plugin</a> that uses JSONP to access data via non-CORS services, but it's more difficult and brings related security concerns.
+<a href="http://bl.ocks.org/pbogden/d46d6dbfcd6f35a3ccda">This example</a> uses Google's <a href="http://enable-cors.org">CORS-enabled</a> servers.
+I created a <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">D3 plugin</a> that uses JSONP to access data via non-CORS services, but it's more difficult and JSONP brings related security concerns.